All Solutions

 The Challenge

-Aerostatic bearings are critical components in ultra-precision manufacturing, metrology systems, and semiconductor processing.
-These bearings require porous ceramic materials with precisely controlled properties: enough porosity for uniform air distribution, sufficient permeability for bearing performance, yet adequate mechanical strength to withstand operational loads.
-Achieving this balance—high open porosity with interconnected pores while maintaining structural integrity—presents significant material development challenges.
+Ultra-precision manufacturing, metrology, and semiconductor processing rely on aerostatic bearings.
+These bearings require porous ceramic materials with controlled properties: enough porosity for uniform air distribution, sufficient permeability for bearing performance, and adequate mechanical strength for operational loads.
+Balancing high open porosity with interconnected pores against structural integrity remains a core material development problem.

 The Solution